-The discard sampling in 2006 has been performed according to the policy laid down in the contract "Danish National Programme for collection of fisheries data for 2006".
-Discard is sampled for demersal trawlers and Danish seiners.
+The discard sampling in 2007 has been performed according to the policy laid down in the contract "Danish National Programme for collection of fisheries data for 2007".
+Discard is sampled for demersal trawlers, Danish seiners and pelagic trawlers.
 Based on sampling made from 1995 to 2000 it is verified that the discard rates obtained in the Danish gillnet fishery, the fishery using hooks and the small mesh size fishery are insignificant compared to the demersal trawlers and Danish seiners, and discard is therefore not sampled for these fisheries.